FaisalAbusharar/CVDA/README.md

 - Kill specific running applications by command
+- Take a screenshot of your desktop
+- Add support for function keys in keystroke commands
+- Switch tabs command
+- Advanced features, including being able to open apps from the bot by storing the file paths
+- Help command for explaination
+- Compiler bug fixes.

 ---

 ## 🛠️ Setup & Usage Guide

 1. Download and install Python 3.10.0 from [https://www.python.org/downloads/release/python-3100/](https://www.python.org/downloads/release/python-3100/).
+2. During the python installation, select add PYTHON to Path once you open the executable.
-2. Clone the repository or download the source files.
+3. Clone the repository or download the source files.
-3. Setup a Discord bot by following the tutorial [here](https://discordpy.readthedocs.io/en/stable/discord.html).
+4. Setup a Discord bot by following the tutorial [here](https://discordpy.readthedocs.io/en/stable/discord.html).
-4. Open the `CVDA.py` file.
+5. Open the `CVDA.py` file.
     - Insert your Discord bot token.
     - Insert your server ID in the `guild_id` variable.
     - Insert your user ID or authorized users ID in the `allowed_users` variable
     - Set the path to your preferred browser.
-5. Open the `compile.py` file.
+6. Open the `compile.py` file.
     - Set `STARTUP=False` if you do not want the bot to run on startup.
-6. Run the provided `.bat` file to execute the compiler.
+7. Run the provided `.bat` file to execute the compiler.
-7. Monitor the compiler messages for any errors.
+8. Monitor the compiler messages for any errors.
     - Ensure the compiled `.exe` has been moved to the startup folder if requested.
-8. Check if your Discord bot is online.
+9. Check if your Discord bot is online.
     - If not, you can run the `.exe` manually.
-9. Slash commands may take up to 20 minutes to appear—please wait before reporting issues.
+10. Slash commands may take up to 20 minutes to appear—please wait before reporting issues.
-10. Python 3.10.0 might not work with pyinstaller on some systems, [use python 3.9](https://www.python.org/downloads/release/python-390/) instead.
+11. Python 3.10.0 might not work with pyinstaller on some systems, [use python 3.9](https://www.python.org/downloads/release/python-390/) instead.

 ## 🔐 Privacy & Usage